sambrow/ctf-hosting-notes/README.md

 To stop the web challenge, you need to select it in the Services web page and then click the DELETE icon at the top.

-As far as we know, there is no "pause service" feature.
+As far as I know, there is no "pause service" feature.

 To start it again, you can repeat the earlier steps to create the service over again.
 If you use the same image from the Container Registry, your challenge URL will be unchanged.